 Banana season in India

 Bananas emerged in the humid tropical regions of southeast Asia.
-Presently, Bananas are cultivated around 120 nations in the world throughout the world’s warm tropical areas.
+Presently, Bananas are cultivated in around 120 nations in the world throughout the world’s warm tropical areas.
 Banana season in India prevails throughout the year.
 On the other hand, banana arrivals begin to increase in April and peak between August and October.

 In India, Bananas account for 20% of the total area under crop cultivation.
 Bananas, primarily tropical crops, thrive in temperatures ranging from 15 to 35 degrees Celsius and relative humidity levels of 75% to 85%.
 The planted crop is ready for harvest 12-15 months after planting, and the primary harvesting season of bananas is from September to April.